Back Office: Inventory Reports

 3. Percentage: The percentage (%) of the department sold.

-1. Total Income: (blue tile with a money sack icon) – the total income from the inventory.
+1. Total Income (blue tile with a money sack icon) – the Store's total income generated from the inventory.

-3. Cost Percentage: (green tile with a % symbol inside a floral icon) – the cost percentage of the inventory.
+3. Cost Percentage (green tile with a percentage [%] symbol inside a floral icon) – the cost percentage of the inventory.

-7. Discount: The discount applied from POS to the menu item.
+8. Discount: Any discount applied from POS to the menu item.

 Adjust Inventory